vkristoll/cloud-masking-ANNs/README.md

 Kristollari, Viktoria, and Vassilia Karathanassi.
 "Artificial neural networks for cloud masking of Sentinel-2 ocean images with noise and sunglint."
 International Journal of Remote Sensing 41, no. 11 (2020): 4102-4135.

-It can be accessed in: https://doi.org/10.1080/01431161.2020.1714776

-If you cannot access the paper please contact me at: vkristoll@central.ntua.gr.
-Alternatively, the preprint can be downloaded from my personal website: http://users.ntua.gr/vkristoll/assets/manuscript_cloud_masking_revised_technical_V2preprint.pdf
+It can be accessed in: https://doi.org/10.1080/01431161.2020.1714776 The preprint can be downloaded from my personal website: http://users.ntua.gr/vkristoll/assets/manuscript_cloud_masking_revised_technical_V2preprint.pdf

 ![ANN cloud masking methodology](/images/ANN_cloud_masking_methodology.png)